Laura Romani Matter

 Sally Roehl

-Contemporary, Ballet, Creative Movement
+Contemporary, Ballet, Jazz, Pointe, Creative Movement

 Studied dance for about 20 years.
 She has been teaching dance classes off and on since high school.
 She studied dance, voice, and musical theater at M&S Studio in Fredericksburg, VA.
 A member of M&S’s dance competition team, the Starz Dance Company, Sally was selected captain and helped to choreograph several of the team’s dance routines.
 She was a featured dancer in many of M&S Studio’s productions and recitals.
 Sally has also performed in several productions at the Riverside Dinner Theater including a shark girl and dance captain in West Side Story, Lorraine and Peggy Sawyer (alternate) in 42nd Street, Tiger Lily in Peter Pan, and a dance ensemble member in Evita.
 Sally graduated from Virginia Commonwealth University with a B.A. in Fashion Merchandising and a minor in General Business in May of 2008.
 She is currently attending graduate school at the University of Mary Washington to pursue a Master’s Degree in Teaching.